 The global map for the planet will then be displayed.
 If there are any mission zone areas of interest on the planet, these will be indicated by animated Yellow boxes.
 Move your mouse over these mzones to display a pop-up menu of the name.
 If an mzone contains a starbase, the box will be colored Cyan.
 If it contains a military or naval base, it will be colored Red.
-If it contains both a starbase and a military or naval base, the starbase color coding takes precedence.
+If it contains both a starbase and a military or naval base, it will be same color as the starbase.